LucaRigovacca/Coursera---Getting-and-cleaning-data/README.md

 # Coursera---Getting-and-cleaning-data
-Repository for the coursera final project in "getting and cleaning data"

 This is the solution for the final project of the coursera.org course "Getting and cleaning data", of the data science specialization.

 The R script "run_analysis.R", that has to be placed in the same folder containing the input data set, available from